Siege of Calais (1436): The siege

 The obvious target of the Duke was Calais.
 He first conquered some smaller English strongholds, like Oye castle (where he hanged part of the garrison), Sangatte and Balinghem.
 In June he started the siege of Calais, supported by large numbers of Flemish and Picard militia.
 The Flemish cities in fact saw a chance to deal with the Calais Staple.
 In total, the Duke had some 30,000 men at his disposal.
 He also sent a force under Jean II de Croÿ to besiege Guînes.

 The militia had been very eager to take Calais quickly, but when after a few weeks it became apparent that the city, under the command of Edmund Beaufort, Count of Mortain, was well defended and provisioned, the enthusiasm quickly decreased.
 When a fleet under Admiral John of Horne failed to block the harbor of Calais by sinking five to six ships laden with stone, the Flemish army started to disintegrate.

 When an English relief army of some 10,000 men under Humphrey, Duke of Gloucester approached, the Duke of Burgundy had no option but to raise the sieges of Calais and Guînes and withdraw.

 Aftermath

 The failed siege was a humiliating defeat for the Duke.
+The fatalities included Guy of Burgundy, Lord of Kruibeke, a son of John the Fearless and his mistress Marguerite de Borsele, and Philip the Good's half brother.
 Skirmishes with the English and English piracy seriously disturbed the Flemish economy in the following years.
 But as the English economy also depended on trade with Flanders, peace was finally concluded in 1439.

 Calais remained under English control until 1558.